thomas-bouvier/yeelight-node/README.md

 )
 ```

-If you don't know the IP of your light, you can use the SSDP client to scan your network:
+If you don't know the IP of your device, you can use the SSDP client to scan your network:

 ```javascript
 const { Client } = require('yeelight-node')